For an index of the actors and actresses who have a dedicated page, see here.

 - Hot Scientist: She's very well educated in mathematics and physics, writing papers on mathematical algoritithms in bridge and on thermodynamics.
 She extends her scientific knowledge throughout the series and seems to have knowledge in biology, chemistry, botany and astrology.

-- Iconic Outfit: Her leather suits and leather boots in the black-and-white episodes, then her avant-garde fashion in the following colored seasons.
+- Iconic Outfit: Her leather suits and leather boots in the black-and-white episodes, then her avant-garde fashion in the following colour seasons.

 - She only wore it once, but her Queen of Sin costume from "A Touch of Brimstone" is also fondly remembered.
 Diana Rigg designed it herself.